Kreswell/kreswell.github.io/_posts/ThreeLessons.md

-When I was an undergrad, I remember hearing from one of my math professors that:
+When I was an undergrad, I remember hearing from one of my math professors that

 {: .box-note}
 If you pick a real number at random, there is a 100% chance that it is irrational.